emilIftekhar/PaWiMo/README.md

 ## References
 The infection model is based on the Bayesian spatio-temporal interaction model: [GitHub](https://github.com/ostojanovic/BSTIM), [Paper](https://www.biorxiv.org/content/10.1101/617795v1)

+The economic data (data/economic/) is from DeStatis (German Federal Statistical Office).

+The reporting figures from the Robert Koch Institute are queried via API through the [National Platform for Geographic Data (NPGEO-DE)](https://npgeo-corona-npgeo-de.hub.arcgis.com/datasets/dd4580c810204019a7b8eb3e0b329dd6_0?orderBy=Meldedatum).

 ## Disclaimer
 We provide the code (as it is) for further development.
 At the moment no forecasts can be made.
 Furthermore, it should be noted that even the finished statistical models may deviate from the actual development.